Outside More Than Inside

 You’ve caught crawdads and tadpoles with a bucket or a dip net.

-You’ve played in ditches, splashing around after a good rain.
+With your brothers and sisters or cousins you’ve played in ditches, splashing around after a good rain.

-You’ve made mud pies.
+In your mama’s yard, you’ve made mud pies.

 You’ve hosted or attended a pig pickin’ and eaten pig pickin’ cake, or you at least know what it is.

 You’ve searched for fireflies/lightning bugs, slapped lots of mosquitoes, and put ladybugs in a jar.